mikiokaji/runpod-revops-integration/docs/README.md

 ### 10. Spending Data Source:
 Instead of calculating spend based on Snowflake transactions, HubSpot deals are used to measure company and team spending.
 Deals with missing or null amounts are excluded from these calculations.

+## Sales Funnel Optimization Insights

+By integrating HubSpot data with Snowflake, we can gain valuable insights into customer behavior and optimize our sales funnel.
+Key opportunities for optimization include:

+### 1. Lead Scoring & Prioritization:
+With a comprehensive view of customer interactions and spending patterns, we can prioritize leads based on their lifetime value, deal amounts, and engagement history.
+High-value contacts can be flagged for immediate follow-up, while less engaged leads can be nurtured.

+### 2. Deal Conversion Analysis:
+The association between deals and company performance allows us to identify bottlenecks in the sales funnel.
+By analyzing closed-won vs. closed-lost deals, we can understand where potential clients drop off and what strategies have led to successful conversions.

+### 3. Team Performance Metrics:
+Aggregating spending data per team gives visibility into how different teams contribute to revenue.
+This can help in identifying high-performing teams, assessing the effectiveness of their strategies, and replicating successful tactics across the organization.

+### 4. Customer Lifetime Value (CLV) Tracking:
+By linking contacts with their corresponding spending data, we can better understand customer lifetime value.
+This insight can guide resource allocation, enabling sales and marketing teams to focus on retaining high-value customers and increasing their engagement.